JesseDev3/RHEL9/README.md

 Then use terminal to install Desktop (flavour)

 # VM Creation
+** RHEL does not support VM qemu domain and is discouraged for production environments ** \
 VMM \
 VMware Fusion (Mac) \
 Cockpit - localhost:9090 (stored on computer) or HOST-IP:9090 (unsecure/no TLS) \